wildlife-dynamics/ecoscope-workflows/README.md

 To develop an new example workflow:

-1. Implement and test any necessary additional built-in [tasks](#tasks), adding them to the `.tasks` submodile that best fits their use:
+1. Implement and test any necessary additional built-in [tasks](#tasks), adding them to the `.tasks` submodule that best fits their use:
 - `io`: Fetching data from third parties.
 Anthing requiring a client, token, credentials, etc. should go here.
 - `preprocessing`: Munging data prior to analysis
 - `analysis`: Performing an analytical function.